 - Resident of NJ.

-- Living with a traumatic SCI for at least five years.
+- Living with a traumatic SCI for at least two years.

 - Familiar with the use of a Smartphone.